JamieScanlon/SwiftAgentKit/README.md

 ```

 ### Logging
-All A2A operations use Swift's cross-platform `os.Logger` for structured logging.
+All A2A operations use Swift Logging for structured logging.
 You can view logs using the macOS Console app or with:

 ```
 log stream --predicate 'subsystem == "com.swiftagentkit"' --style compact